Genhain/ClarityTest/README.md

     }

 ## Volleyball match

+### Time Taken

+**Algorithm** - 2 hours, found this one a bit tricky intially to have the idea of using a binary tree and then implementing it

+**View Controller Time Total** - 40 minutes

     static func volleyball(A: Int, B: Int) -> Int {
         if A < 25 && B < 25 {